-A specialized handline fishery for yellowfin and bigeye was developed by Japanese longline fishermen in the Coral Sea off the north-east coast of Australia during the 1960s (Hisada, 1973).
-During the months October through to early December, vessels fish in an area bounded by the latitudes $14^{\circ}$ and $18^{\circ}$ S, and longitudes $145^{\circ}$ and $148^{\circ}$ E targetting aggregations of Yellowfin and Bigeye tuna feeding off spawning lanternfish (Diaphus sp.)
+A specialised handline fishery for yellowfin and bigeye was developed by Japanese longline fishermen in the Coral Sea off the north-east coast of Australia during the 1960s (Hisada 1973).
+During the months of October to early December, vessels fish in an area bounded by latitudes 14° and 18°S, and longitudes 145° and 148°E, targeting aggregations of yellowfin and bigeye tuna feeding off spawning lanternfish (Diaphus sp.)
 (Figure 8.1).
-The area fished overlaps the established recreational billfish fishery off Cairns and thus has some importance for monitoring; it is thought that for this reason, logbook coverage of the target catch is reasonably high (Table 8.1).
+The area fished overlaps with the established recreational billfish fishery off Cairns and thus has some importance for monitoring; it is thought that, for this reason, logbook coverage of the target catch is reasonably high (Table 8.1).
 Annual effort has fluctuated throughout the last decade, ranging to >100 days (5-8 vessels) for the years 1984, 1985 and 1987, from <30 days (1-6 vessels) for the other years.
 CPUE for most years exceeded 200 fish per boat day, with a peak in 1992 of 713.5 fish per boat day; the largest annual catch (259.7 mt) was taken during 1987.
 Australian vessels have been known to participate in this fishery in recent years.

-Multi-purpose Australian troll vessels have handlined schools of albacore (Thunnus alalunga), yellowtail kingfish (Seriola lalandi) and blue mackerel (Scomber australasicus) off the south-east coast of New South Wales (Australia) since 1989 (Source: RTFD).
-Handlined catch has been taken in an area between the latitudes $34^{\circ}$ and $36^{\circ}$ S, eventhough the range of fishing for these vessels normally extends north and south beyond this area.
-Yellowtail kingfish and blue mackerel are the predominant species taken by this method and have been encountered all year round except during the months of July and August; Yellowtail kingfish are considered target catch and blue mackerel are probably for longline bait; Caton pers. comm.
-No information on the searching and handlining strategies employed by these vessels were available.
-Logbook records show that handlining in this area has increased throughout the last few years, with more than 100 boat days (with handlined catch) for 1993 compared with < 10 days recorded for 1989 and 1990.
+Multi-purpose Australian troll vessels have handlined schools of albacore (Thunnus alalunga), yellowtail kingfish (Seriola lalandi) and blue mackerel (Scomber australasicus) off the south-east coast of New South Wales (Australia) since 1989 (source: RTFD).
+Handlined catch has been taken in an area between latitudes 34° and 36°S, even though the range of fishing for these vessels normally extends north and south beyond this area.
+Yellowtail kingfish and blue mackerel are the predominant species taken by this method and have been encountered all year round except during the months of July and August; Yellowtail kingfish are considered target catch and blue mackerel are probably caught for longline bait (Caton pers. comm.).
+No information was available on the searching and handlining strategies employed by these vessels.
+Logbook records show that handlining in this area has increased throughout the last few years, with more than 100 boat days (with handlined catch) for 1993 compared with <10 days recorded for 1989 and 1990.

-There is one record on the RTFD for a Japanese vessel handlining 13 southern bluefin tuna (Thunnus maccoyii) south of Tasmania in 1985; no other species were caught by that vessel during the operation and no further information were available to indicate the likelihood of similar occurrences by vessels in this fleet.
+There is one record in the RTFD of a Japanese vessel handlining 13 southern bluefin tuna (Thunnus maccoyii) south of Tasmania in 1985; no other species were caught by that vessel during the operation and no further information was available to indicate the likelihood of similar practices by other vessels in this fleet.

-A winter handline/troll fishery operates off the west coast of the South Island, New Zealand, targeting southern bluefin tuna.
+A winter handline/troll fishery operates off the west coast of the South Island of New Zealand, targeting southern bluefin tuna.
 Vessels fish between latitudes 41° and 44°30'S from June to September, with effort peaking during a seasonal trawl fishery for hoki (Macruronus novaezelandiae).
 Tuna vessels fish close to large factory trawlers and use the discarded trawl and processing wastes as groundbait.
-Southern bluefin are caught with baited single hook handlines.
-Most fish are landed to a freezer vessel, with a small number being air freighted fresh-chilled to Japan.
-The fishery peaked in 1982 with a catch of 265 mt but has since declined to between 70 and 120 mt per year (Murray and Burgess 1990).
+Southern bluefin are caught with baited single-hook handlines.
+Most fish are landed to a freezer vessel, with a small number being airfreighted fresh-chilled to Japan.
+The fishery peaked in 1982 with a catch of 265 mt, but has since declined to between 70 and 120 mt per year (Murray & Burgess 1990).